muhammadsanwarulislam/PHP-All-in-One/Interview/Interview.md

 ## Q301
 **Service Container**
 The Laravel service container provides a flexible and powerful way to manage class dependencies and perform dependency injection, making your application more modular, testable, and maintainable.
 It's a fundamental component of the Laravel framework and is used extensively throughout the framework's architecture.

+## Q302
+**Facades**
+Facades provide a static interface to classes that are registered in the service container.
+Laravel comes with several built-in facades that allow you to access services such as the database, session, cache, and more.
+Facades provide a clean and expressive way to interact with these services without needing to manually resolve them from the container